CSchoel/arbitrary-but-fixed/_drafts/social-media-icons-minima.md

 ```
 {% endraw %}

-Should work out OK, right?
+The only difference is the use of an `<ìmg>` tag instead of the `<span>` that surrounds the SVG file.
 We have the CSS-class `icon` for padding and positioning relative to the account name and the image is 16x16 pixels, just as the SVG for the Github icon.
+So this should work out fine, right?

 However, the result actually looked like this: